-The idea of a Youth Club began at a Church Away Day in the Autumn of 2009, when we were discussing how better St James Church could serve the Village, most especially the Young People.
-Additionally we were aware that the Parish Plan had concluded that more recreational facilities were needed for the Youth of the Village.
+The idea of a Youth Club began at a Church Away Day in the Autumn of 2009, when the PCC were discussing how St James Church could better serve the Village, especially the Young People.
+Additionally they were aware that the Parish Plan had concluded that more recreational facilities were needed for the Youth of the Village.

-We sent out questionnaires to all the Village households and received a positive response to the idea.
-We, therefore, set up a planning committee of interested Adults and Young People who emphasised how important a Youth Club would be to sustain friendships especially at the time when they leave the village by different modes of transport to go to disparate Secondary Schools.
+Questionnaires were sent to all the Village households and received a positive response to the idea.
+Therefore a planning committee was set up of interested Adults and Young People who emphasised how important a Youth Club would be to sustain friendships especially at the time when they leave the village by different modes of transport to go to disparate Secondary Schools.

 The Planning Committee agreed the Aims of the Youth Club to be:-